mattkimmel/bin_packing.cr/README.md

 # bin_packing

-This is a quick Crystal port of mak-it/bin_packing, @mak-it's Ruby implementation of the [Maximal Rectangles Algorithm](http://clb.demon.fi/files/RectangleBinPack.pdf).
+This is a quick Crystal port of https://github.com/mak-it/bin_packing, a Ruby implementation of the [Maximal Rectangles Algorithm](http://clb.demon.fi/files/RectangleBinPack.pdf).
 (If anyone has an English translation of that paper, please let me know!)

 ## Installation